-a.
-New Programs and Positions-Only new programs and/or positions will be funded.
+- a.
+Criminal and/or juvenile delinquency indigent defense representation only.
+Programs regarding civil cases are not eligible under this program. - b.
+New Programs and Positions-Only new programs or positions will be funded.
 This may include adding new positions or new elements to existing programs.
-The application

-- must clearly demonstrate that the requested positions will perform work that is not currently provided. - b.
-Maximum Applications-A county may submit one new single-year and one new multi-year application per fiscal year for a maximum of two new applications.
-The application should indicate whether it is a single-year or multi-year program. - c.
-Grant Officials- Each grant application must designate the following: - i.
-Program director.
+The application must clearly demonstrate that the requested positions will not supplant existing ones. - c.
+Maximum Applications-An applicant may submit one new Improvement Grant application per fiscal year. - d.
+Grant Officials Each grant application must designate the following: - i.
+Program Director.
 This person must be the officer or employee responsible for program operation or monitoring and will serve as the point-of-contact regarding the program's day-to-day operations. - ii.
-Financial officer.
-This person must be the county auditor or county treasurer if the applicant does not have a county auditor. - iii.
-Authorized official.
-This person must be authorized to apply for, accept, decline, modify, or cancel the grant for the applicant county.
-A county judge or a designee authorized by the governing body in its resolution may serve as the authorized official - iv.
+Financial Officer.
+For counties, this person must be the county auditor or county treasurer if the applicant does not have a county auditor.
+Other applicants must designate the chief financial officer. - iii.
+Authorized Official.
+This person must be authorized by the commissioners court or governing board to apply for, accept, decline, modify, or cancel the grant for the applicant.
+A county judge or a designee authorized by the governing body in its resolution may serve as the authorized official. - iv.
 The program director and the authorized official may be the same person.
 The financial officer may not serve as the program director or the authorized official.